 - Tom Haviv — writer, artist, and publisher

-On Tuesday, February 28, the two-day symposium event will culminate in a showcase including Sephardic fare, performances and a panel discussion led by Gabriel Solis, Dean of the School of Art.
+On Tuesday, February 28, the two-day symposium event will culminate in a showcase that’s free and open to the public.
+There, you can enjoy Sephardic fare, artist performances and a panel discussion led by Gabriel Solis, Divisional Dean of the Arts.

 The event will be held on the University of Washington’s Seattle campus in the Walker Ames room in Kane Hall, and later in Kane Hall 210.
 Doors open at 6:30 P.M.

 View the recording here.

 Presented by the Sephardic Studies Program and Stroum Center for Jewish Studies.